My symbolic paintings connect to the heart with the richness of visual storytelling, as a narrative for creating your best life.

 Rachel Romano's connection to art begin at age 6 with regular sojourns with her father to the Metropolitan Museum of Art.
 These museum visits, and her father being a poet, planted the seeds of storytelling in her art.

-A few years back, Rachel began taking workshops with Tim Hawkesworth to connect with her personal vision.
-She discovered she wasn't a storyteller for children; but a storyteller for adults."
+Rachel had thought she would be a visual storyteller for children.
+A number of years ago she began taking workshops with Tim Hawkesworth to connect with her personal vision.
+Rachel discovered she wasn't a storyteller for children, but a storyteller for adults.
 She put fear aside, not a fear of painting, but a fear of discovering who she was.
 Rachel let go of what she should or shouldn't do as an artist.